T-wolves hand Nuggets 1st loss in wire-to-wire 110-89 rout, hit 26 of 27 free throws

 Jokic, who had his 107th career triple-double in the win over Utah on Monday, shot an uncharacteristic 11 for 23 from the field.
 The two-time NBA MVP had just three assists.

-The Nuggets trailed by a paltry total of just 4:17 over their first four games, never by more than four points, but they ominously missed their first six shots and quickly found themselves buried by an eager-to-run and more-than-willing-to-defend Wolves team.
+The Nuggets trailed by just 4:17 over their first four games, never by more than four points, but they ominously missed their first six shots and quickly found themselves buried by an eager-to-run and more-than-willing-to-defend Wolves team.

-Every play seemed to go Minnesota’s way.
-Rudy Gobert rejected Jokic’s short flip shot, drew a foul on the other end and made free throws for a 59-37 lead that matched the biggest of the half for the Wolves.
-Gobert even missed his first try, but a lane violation on the Nuggets gave him a mulligan.
+“We were kind of rushing, giving them extra looks, shooting bad shots,” Jokic said.

+Only once in the last seven seasons have the Wolves attempted 15 or more free throws and shot better from the line than in this game (96.3%).
+They went 25 for 25 in a win over Chicago on April 11, 2021.

 UP NEXT